makersacademy/bowling-challenge/README.md

 Want to be able to score a single frame
-Want to be able to check for strikes and spares in a frame Want to be able to check if a frame is a gutter ball frame Want to be able to add multiple frames to a game
+Want to be able to check for strikes and spares in a frame Want to be able to check if a frame is a gutter ball frame both in game and frame Want to be able to add multiple frames to a game
+Want to limit the length of a game to 10 frames